kubeshop/testkube/docs/docs/test-types/container-executor.md

 # What is a Container Executor?

-The TestKube Container Executor allows you to run your own container images for executing tests.
-TestKube orchestrates the Tests using the container image as Kubernetes Jobs.
+The Testkube Container Executor allows you to run your own container images for executing tests.
+Testkube orchestrates the Tests using the container image as Kubernetes Jobs.

 The Test execution fails if the container exits with an error and succeeds when the container command successfully executes.